kevin-fagan/go-links/README.md

   <img src="https://github.com/user-attachments/assets/beffcad9-83c8-43a0-859c-af0eadb22150" alt="golinks-icon" width="150" />
 </p>

 Go Links is a lightweight, self-hosted application for creating easy-to-remember vanity URLs.
-Create for internal tools, sites or personal projects.
+Great for internal tools, sites or personal projects.
 Instead of sharing or having to rember long, complex URLs, you can create short aliases such as `go/standup` or `go/jira`.

 - 🌐 Easy-to-use vanity URLs